zicmama/duniter-python-api/docs/how_to_use_the_api_post.rst

-How to use the Python uCoin API to POST specified data
+How to use uCoinPy to POST specified data
 --------------------------------------------------------

 * ``/wot/add``